EvoLib/evo-lib/examples/07_evonet/README.md

 ### `06_recurrent_trading.py`

 Evolves a recurrent EvoNet to act as a **trading strategy**.
-Unlike the previous function-approximation tasks, the network does **not** predict exact values.
-Instead, it performs **time-series classification** (5 classes: strongly down … strongly up)
+At each time step, the network sees only the **current input** (price at time *t*),
+not the entire series at once.
+Its recurrent connections provide the necessary memory
+to classify short-term trends.

+The network performs a **classification** into 5 discrete categories
-and converts these predictions into trading actions (open, close, switch).
+(from *strongly down* to *strongly up*) and converts these predictions
+into trading actions (open, close, switch).

 The purpose of this example is **not to design a real trading system**,
-but to illustrate how classification of sequential data can be coupled with decision-making.
+but to illustrate how sequential classification can be coupled with decision-making.
 Fitness is based on trading profit (averaged across episodes).
-Frames show both price series with trade markers and the resulting equity curve.
+Frames show both the price series with trade markers and the resulting equity curve.

 <p align="center">
   <img src="./06_frames/06_recurrent_trading.png" alt="Recurrent Trading Strategy" width="512"/>